Becoming a Catholic - RCIA

-The Rite of Christian Initiation for Adults is an extended period of evangelization (developing a relationship with Jesus Christ), catechesis (instruction in the faith) and spiritual formation in the Roman Catholic Church.
+RCIA, which stands for the Rite of Christian Initiation for Adults, is an extended period of evangelization (developing a relationship with Jesus Christ), catechesis (instruction in the faith) and spiritual formation in the Roman Catholic Church.
 Although it is primarily the process by which people become full members in the Roman Catholic Church, RCIA welcomes serious inquirers at all levels of knowledge, faith and intent--in other words, you do not need to feel like you're ready to become Catholic before you begin RCIA.
-Ultimately, though, the process culminates in the reception of one (or more) of the Sacraments of Initiation: Baptism, Confirmation, and Eucharist.
+Ultimately, though, the process culminates in the reception of one or more of the Sacraments of Initiation: Baptism, Confirmation, and Eucharist.